ControlNet/tensorneko/README.md

 Then you can use the CLI tools `tensorneko` in the terminal.

-## Neko Layers, Modules and Architectures
+## Layers, Modules and Architectures

 Build an MLP with linear layers.
 The activation and normalization will be placed in the hidden layers.